Defending Florida’s Forgotten Coast

 The Forgotten Coast has a proud fishing, hunting, and outdoor tradition.
 That’s something worth defending.

-In just three years, we have beaten three separate multimillion-dollar attempts to pollute local waterways.
+In three years, we have beaten three separate, well-funded attempts to pollute local waterways.
 We are now working as part of the Kill the Drill Coalition to keep an oil company from drilling in the Apalachicola River Basin.

 We also strive to promote education through the Downriver Scholars program and a Forgotten Coast-themed coloring book series, due for release in 2025.